KunChen1110/SheetHero/dataset/DatasetV1.md

 [spreadsheet37](Task15/tc15_input08.csv)

 ### Prompt
 Here are eight CSV files from the Brazilian e-commerce dataset.
-Please merge them into a single table and translate the product category names to English.
+Please merge them into a single table and translate the product category names into English.
 You must output the merged result as a new Excel file, and in your final answer also report the size of the merged dataset (number of rows and columns).
 ### Answer
 rows : 118310, columns : 44